What to Do Immediately After Your Grant Application Is Rejected

 - Did you reach out and network with the foundation before you applied?
 Cold calling in sales can be futile, and it's no different in grant seeking.
 The foundation you're interested in can't just be a faceless, anonymous place.

-- Nor should you be a stranger to that foundation when you apply for a grant.
+- Nor should you be a stranger to a foundation with whom you've applied for but failed to receive a grant.
 Find a way to get to know someone there, find a board member who knows someone at the foundation, or make a phone call to test their interest in your project.

 - If your nonprofit is just getting into the grants game, you will want to make sure that it is ready to go after grants.
 Do you have a good track record?
 Are you well known in your community?
 Are you fiscally capable?